Air conditioning compressor

 Reciprocating compressor (reciprocating, crankshaft type):

-Tilting plate compressor (general):
+Tilting plate compressor introduction:

 Tilting plate compressor